List of Survivorman episodes: Season 4 (2012)

 Part of Survivorman 10 Days.
 This season is officially considered to be the fourth season of the show in the United States, despite airing on the Science Channel.

 Season 5 (2014)

 A new eight episode season of Survivorman was ordered for Travel + Escape in Canada, and either Discovery Channel or Science Channel in the United States.
 Two episodes feature Les' son, Logan, and the season is accompanied by two specials, Survivorman & Son and Survivorman Stalking Sasquatch on the Science Channel.

 Season 6 (2015)

 A new seven episode season of Survivorman has been ordered for Discovery Channel or Science Channel in the United States, and OLN in Canada.

 Season 7 (2015)

-The newest season begins on 7 November 2015 and airs on Discovery Channel or Science Channel in the United States, and Outdoor Life Network in Canada.
+The season began on 7 November 2015 and aired on Discovery Channel and Science Channel in the United States, and Outdoor Life Network in Canada.